-We will pay all fees and expenses of each of the subscription agent and the information agent related to the rights offering and have also agreed to indemnify each of the subscription agent and the information agent from certain liabilities that it may incur in connection with the rights offering.
+The subscription agent for the rights offering is American Stock Transfer & Trust Company, LLC.
+We will pay all fees and expenses of the subscription agent related to the rights offering and have also agreed to indemnify the subscription agent from certain liabilities that it may incur in connection with the rights offering.